adelriosantiago/adelriosantiago-blog/dropbox-continuous-deployment/eng.md

 <hidden>TODO: add some quote images here?</hidden>

 There are several professional tools to implement CI.
 Tools like Jenkins and Travis allow you to do that.
 Or you can also follow this [tutorial on how to do implement your own basic CI with GIT hooks](http://https://www.digitalocean.com/community/tutorials/how-to-use-git-hooks-to-automate-development-and-deployment-tasks).
-If you want to try an out-of-the-box tool, try Dropbox, a tool that although not meant to be a professional CI/CD tool, is both easy to install and powerful.
+If you want to try an out-of-the-box tool, try Dropbox, a tool that although not meant to be a professional CI/CD tool, is both easy-to-install and powerful.

 <hidden>TODO: add some images here?</hidden>